Category Archives: Plumbing & Heating

 I had very little movement in the pipe as both ends were fixed, so I couldn’t simply cut the pipe and insert the Tee.

-To get around the problem I filled the inner lip smooth of a 32mm coupling (socket), to make a slip coupling and cut the pipe, sliding the slip coupling onto the pipe, then fitting the Tee.
+To get around the problem I filed the inner lip smooth of a 32mm coupling (socket), to make a slip coupling and cut the pipe, sliding the slip coupling onto the pipe, then fitting the Tee.

 Solvent welding a stub of pipe in the Tee and then sliding the slip coupling back over the pipes to connect them after solvent welding.